wemake-services/django-split-settings/README.rst

     include(..., 'components/my_app/*.py', ...)

-.. note:: Note that files are included in the order that ``glob``
-          returns them, probably in the same order as what ``ls -U`` would list them.
+Note that files are included in the order that ``glob`` returns them, probably in the same order as what ``ls -U`` would list them.
 The files are NOT in alphabetical order.

 Changelog